Ethmozine Side Effects

 Generic Name: moricizine

-Note: This page contains information about the side effects of moricizine.
-Some of the dosage forms included on this document may not apply to the brand name Ethmozine.
+Note: This document contains side effect information about moricizine.
+Some of the dosage forms listed on this page may not apply to the brand name Ethmozine.

 Applies to moricizine: oral tablet